plan-be/iode/CONTRIBUTE.md

 ## Before the release

+1. Create a local branch based on `origin master` with the name containing the keyword `release`.
-1. Replace "In development" in the last change log file (directory doc/changelog/versions) by "Released on <current date>".
+2. Replace "In development" in the last change log file (directory doc/changelog/versions) by "Released on <current date>".
-2. Commit your changes.
+3. Commit your changes.
-3. Create an annotated tag on the new commit.
+4. Create an annotated tag on the new commit.
 The name of the tag is the name of the last change log file in doc/changelog/versions.
 The annotation should be something like "release <current date>".

 ## Push The New Tag To Github